UpstandingHackers/gitpass/docs/design.md

 ## objects

-Each object is identified by a unique key.
-The contents are distributed across a set of change files within the object directory.
-Each object, regardless of type, consists of a set of key/value pairs; each key may be associated with multiple values.
+Each object consists of one or more key-value pairs, identified by a unique cryptographic key (which is not one of those KV pairs).
+The contents of an object are derived by applying all change files within the objects directory that apply to the object in chronological order (change files form a linked timestamp chain).
+Each key may be associated with multiple values.

 Types of objects include: